shawnohare/wemdigo/README.md

 ## Client-server middle layer example

-A minimal example where the Middle layer blindly passes messages between a client and a backend service.
+A small  example where the Middle layer blindly passes messages between a client and a backend service.
+Each time a client HTTP request is upgraded to a websocket connection, it's dual websocket with a backend service is created and these two websockets are linked.

 ```go
 package main